V. M. Varga

 V. M. Varga is a fictional character in the FX television series Fargo.
 He is the main antagonist of the third season and is portrayed by David Thewlis.
+He is the head of a money laundering business who, along with his two hitmen associates Yuri and Meemo, intend to seize control of a large business to become so rich that "he doesn't even exist".

 Character overview

 Varga is a cunning and verbose criminal mastermind who presides over a massive money laundering scheme.
 He is the implied boss of the criminal organization Narwhal, which employs henchmen Yuri Gurka (Goran Bogdan), Meemo (Andy Yu) and Golem (DJ Qualls), who carry out murders and confidence tricks.
 Varga is of apparent English origin and suffers from bulimia nervosa, which leads to his teeth deteriorating.

 On the character's eating disorder, Thewlis has said, "The idea is bulimia in his life.
 He's a man who is so ultimately in control of seemingly everything, and it's therefore an expression of the one part of his existence that he's not in control of, something that at times he loses control of."

 Despite his wealth, Varga shuns excess and is always seen wearing a discount suit and second-hand tie.
 Throughout the season, he is seen living in the back of a semi-trailer, in which he sleeps on the floor and works on a workstation connected to computer servers.
-According to Fargo creator Noah Hawley: "It’s a very spartan life he lives...
+According to Fargo creator Noah Hawley: "It's a very spartan life he lives...
 Obviously he's got a lot of money, but you'll never see him in a hotel or in a towncar."

-There are signs of paranoia in Varga's dialogue and behavior: he expresses a belief in Moon landing conspiracy theories, claiming to have been a part of the filming of fake moon landings, as well as prejudices such as antisemitism, believing that wealth should be used to "become invisible" to hide from "the Mongol hordes" and appearing to admire Joseph Stalin, a portrait of whom is seen on a wall next to Varga's workstation.
+There are signs of paranoia in Varga's dialogue and behavior: he expresses a belief in Moon landing conspiracy theories, claiming to have been a part of the filming of fake Moon landings, as well as prejudices such as antisemitism, believing that wealth should be used to "become invisible" to hide from "the Mongol hordes" and appearing to admire Joseph Stalin, a portrait of whom is seen on a wall next to Varga's workstation.